infinum/eightshift-forms/src/Hooks/Variables.md

 ## Set Google reCaptcha

-These variables will set Google reCaptcha site and secret keys and you will not be able to change it from the admin.
+These constants will set Google reCaptcha site and secret keys.
+You cannot change the from the admin interface.

 These two keys must be used together!!!